davidlbatey/woff_fonts/README.md

 # Woff Fonts

-Some open source OTF fonts converted to WOFF format force use on websites
+Some open source OTF fonts which I've converted to WOFF format for use on websites

 Example SASS: